-SE65 is a carbon filled electrically conductive silicone rubber with a durometer of 65 on the Shore “A” scale.
-SE65 is typically used to dissipate or more specifically ground out static while providing some compliance and cushion.
-SE65 can be bonded to a conductive surface (aluminum or steel) using Stockwell’s RTV-60-CON which is also a carbon filled silicone based RTV (Room Temperature Vulcanizing).
-Bonding SE65 with RTV-CON makes a very intimate and strong bond when the surfaces are prepared properly.
+SE65-CON is a carbon filled electrically conductive silicone rubber with a durometer of 65 on the Shore “A” scale.
+SE65-CON is typically used to dissipate or more specifically ground out static while providing some compliance and cushion.
+SE65-CON can be bonded to a conductive surface (aluminum or steel) using Stockwell Elastomerics’ RTV60-CON which is also a carbon filled silicone based RTV (room temperature vulcanizing).
+Bonding SE65-CON with RTV60-CON makes a very intimate and strong bond when the surfaces are prepared properly.

 Silicone has a general operating temperature ranging from -100 to 500°F (some grades vary).
-The SE65 has a conservative rating of -65 to 400°F. As a very crude test to see if there would be any deterioration of the SE65, RTV-60-CON or the bond between surfaces, a test piece bonded to aluminum was run thru Stockwell’s cryogenic deflasher, removed and hit with a hammer.
-The attached video clip shows the machine in idle mode set to -80°F (run mode).
-The sample was tumbled at -80°F for 60 seconds, removed and hit.
+SE65-CON has a conservative rating of -65 to 400°F. As a very crude test to see if there would be any deterioration of the SE65-CON, RTV60-CON or the bond between surfaces, a test piece bonded to aluminum was run through Stockwell Elastomerics’ cryogenic deflasher, removed and hit with a hammer.
+The machine was in idle mode set to -80°F (run mode).
+The sample was then tumbled at -80°F for 60 seconds, removed and hit.
 There was no indication of bond or material degradation.
 This was a very crude test but does offer some insight to how well the bond holds up.

 Stockwell Elastomerics carries a comprehensive line of ESD and EMI conductive silicone sheets, roll goods and molding compounds.
-For more information about these products, please call 215-335-3005 or email at firstname.lastname@example.org.
+For more information about these products, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.